rak-n-rok/Krake/docs/dev/concepts.rst

 finalizers
     A list of strings that can be added by controllers to block the deletion of the resource in order to do some clean up work (finalizing).
-A resource *MUST* not be deleted if there is at least on finalizer.
+A resource *MUST* not be deleted if there is at least one finalizer.

     Controllers *SHOULD* process only finalizers that were added by them and that are at the tail of the list.
 This ensures a strict finalizing order.